In this post you'll learn

 - Poor gas shielding originated from Nitrogen and oxygen absorption in the weld pool.

-- Surface coatings.
-As the welding process takes place, large amounts of fumes may get trapped.
+- As the welding process takes place, large amounts of fumes may get trapped.

 How to repair it